Dev-hwang/flutter_foreground_task/README.md

 @override
 Widget build(BuildContext context) {
   return MaterialApp(
-    // A widget to start the foreground service when the app is minimized or closed.
+    // A widget that can start the foreground service when the app is minimized or closed.
     // This widget must be declared above the [Scaffold] widget.
     home: WillStartForegroundTask(
       onWillStart: () async {